mayank1612/namaste-react/README.md

 - (CORS) is a browser mechanism which enables controlled access to resources located outside of a given domain.
 - fetch() is browser functionality.
 Node doesn't know it.
 Install package to use it. json() on response is prototype of response
 - expressions return a value, while statements perform an action
 - array is valid react child.
-It aautomatically iterate
+It automatically iterate
 - don't create component inside component
 - useState provide local state variable which is used inside react component
 - good practice to use cdn for images.
 (It cache, optimise, 100% up etc)